Maelstromael/HCMC-SWE-202003/README.md

 The application is working and showing the list of all Patients recorded in the System.
 However, I did not have time to implement UI for saving data or updating.

+Open Browser -> go to http://localhost:9009/hcmcpatientsmgmt/ as the picture in the google sheet shows and start browsing.

 Enjoy!